toddbranch/ECE383/labs/lab1/index.md

 ## Bonus

-- (5 pts) Creating a moving "AF" logo on the screen.
+- (5 pts) Create a moving "AF" logo on the screen.

 ## Programming the Atlys